 - Drink when you feel thirsty.

 - If your pee is a darker color than normal, drink more water.
-If it’s lighter than normal, drink less.

 - Don’t stress about drinking water neurotically throughout the day.

 - Don’t bother with sports drinks unless your exercise is intense, over several hours, or in very hot conditions.